Robust Subspace Clustering with Compressed Data: Experiments and Results

 To get a comprehensive understanding about RSP, we corrupt each image by adding an $s\times{}s$ ($s=0,3,5$) spot at a location randomly chosen from the image rectangle.
 The values in the spot are made to be 5 times as large as the maximum of pixel values so as to suppress the visual information of faces (see Figure~\ref{fig:ess:corrupt}).

-Table~\ref{tb:res:ess} shows the comparison results at $s=5$ (i.e., the corruption size is 25) and $p=500$.
+Table~\ref{tb:res:ess} and Figure~\ref{fig:ess:affinity} show the comparison results at $s=5$ (i.e., the corruption size is 25) and $p=500$.
 It can be seen that all of SIM, LRR and SSC produce very poor results.
 This is because these methods possess no mechanism to disentangle the authentic samples and gross errors.
-Indeed, given only the compressed data $M$, there is no way to correctly segment this dataset.
-Notably, the pre-processing of CSMR fails to make any substantial improvement in terms of clustering accuracy.
+In fact, given only the compressed data $M$, there is no way to correctly segment this dataset.
+The pre-processing of CSMR fails to make any substantial improvement in terms of clustering accuracy.
 The reason is that $p=500$ is not large enough for CSMR to get a good estimate to $RL_0$.
 In contrast, our RSP (with $r=40$ and $\lambda=2^{-6}$) can achieve an accuracy about 67\%.
-This result, in fact, is even slightly better than the best result that SIM, LRR and SSC can obtain from the original 10000-dimensional data.
-Via using PCP to pre-process the original data matrix $X$, SIM, LRR and SSC attain accuracies of 64.23\%, 61.32\% and 65.19\%, respectively.
+This result, in fact, is even slightly better than the best result that SIM, LRR and SSC achieved on the original 10000-dimensional data: Using PCP to pre-process the original data matrix $X$, SIM, LRR and SSC attain accuracies of 64.23\%, 61.32\% and 65.19\%, respectively.
 However, it is very time-consuming to perform robust subspace clustering on the original high-dimensional data.
 Namely, PCP spends more than 23 hours in recovering $L_0$.
-In sharp contrast, our RSP (uisng GPU) needs only about 5 minutes to get good clustering results that own an accuracy about 67\%.
+In sharp contrast, our RSP (uisng GPU) needs only about 5 minutes to get good clustering results with accuracy about 67\%.